ManiFerdosian/NBA-OverUnderPoints/README.md

 Docker Containerization (Module: DevOps & Containers)

-PyTorch Modeling (Module: Machine Learning)
+PyTorch Modeling

-Cloud Deployment via Azure App Service (Module: Cloud Deployment)

-Architecture Diagram
+# Architecture Diagram

 ![Architecture Diagram](assets/architecturePic.png)
 Then, it is wrapped and deployed in Docker and Azure